 You can try to visualize your dreamscape and plan your dream as you fall asleep.

-For a more detailed guide, check this article.
+For a more detailed guide, check the full guide here.

 With this method is having a very high success rate and it is favorite between scientists.